ukjhsa/ADEF/doc/documentation.md

 ##### Description
 `System` is the architectural facade of ADEF and it provides a simple interface `System::run()` to use.

 Each execution has a variety of experiments, and each experiment contains the number of runs and informations of the algorithm.
+That is, `System` has many `Experiment`, each `Experiment` has one `Repository`, and `Repository` has total evolutionary states. (see `EvolutionaryState`)

 ##### Diagram
 ![image](adef__SystemLevelDiagram.png)